anrayliu/url-shortener/README.md

 Infrastructure Setup:

-Requires a running Jenkins server that polls this repo.
+Requires a running Jenkins server that polls your fork.

 1. Create a `.env` file at repo root (see `.env.example` for help).
 2. Generate 2 SSH key pairs for dev and prod root user with `ssh-keygen -t ed25519`.